 By default Post click and Post view attribution is enabled for all new projects.
 For details on how to disable some methods or change the attribution window, refer to Attribution settings.

 Post click tracking ranks higher than Post view, since the latter is less accurate and prone to fraud.
-If there are no clicks at all, attribution is always based on a click, even if the last event is a view.
+Attribution is always based on a click, even if the last event is a view.
+Only if there are no clicks at all is view-through attribution possible.